nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a person**
+**Use case: UC2 - Delete a contact**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to delete a specific person in the database and input the details
-4. AddressBook deletes the person
+2. Hi:Re deletes the person
+3. Hi:Re shows a message for the successful deletion

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The given details is invalid.

+    * 1a1.
+Hi:Re shows an error message

       Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

-*{More to be added}*

 ### Non-Functional Requirements